ekiefl/ekiefl.github.io/_posts/pooltool/2021-03-25-pooltool-start.md

 Out[4]: {'M': 0.567, 'brand': 'Predator'}
 ```

-This is a 20oz Predator--those are expensive.
+This is a 20oz Predator--these things are expensive.
 Unsurprisingly, `shot.cue` has a method for striking balls.

 ```python
 In [5]: shot.cue.strike?